-Telehealth services are covered and reimbursed at the lower of the billed amount or MAR.
-Telehealth services are identified in CPT with a star ★ icon and in CPT appendix P. In addition, the Centers for Medicare and Medicaid Services (CMS) has a designated list of covered telehealth services.
+Telehealth services are covered and reimbursed at the lower of the billed amount or non-facility MAR.
+Telehealth services are identified in CPT witl a star ★ icon for audiovisual services and with the icon for audio only services.
+CPT Appendix P identifies the audiovisual codes appropriate to report with modifier 95, and Appendix T identifies the audio only codes appropriate to report with modifier 93.
+In addition, the Centers for Medicare and Medicaid Services (CMS) has a designated list of covered telehealth services.
 CPT and CMS guidelines will also be adopted in this fee schedule.
 Note that many of the services identified by CMS for telehealth have temporary approval during the calendar year of the public health emergency (PHE) and may not be approved services in the next calendar year.
 Telehealth services should be performed using approved audio/visual methods where available.
-Telehealth services utilizing telephone only should be reported using the appropriate telephone codes (99441-99443).
-Telehealth services should be reported with modifier 95 appended.
+Telehealth services utilizing telephone only should be reported using the identified CPT codes or telephone codes (99441-99443).
+Telehealth services should be reported with modifier 93 or 95 appended.